-Athletics is a co-curricular activity promoting and maintaining vigorous, sound health for life.
-Beyond the benefit of the physical element in the athlete, the athletic program at Toccoa Falls College develops Christian student leadership to be used in future ministry.
+Athletics is a co-curricular activity promoting and maintaining vigorous, sound health that will benefit one in later life.
+Beyond the benefit of the physical element in the athlete, the athletic program at Toccoa Falls College develops Christian student leadership to be used in the student's future Christian ministry.

 The college has strong intercollegiate and intramural programs.
 The intercollegiate program is offered to the athlete who can compete with athletes from other colleges.
-Intercollegiate sports offered are men's and women's basketball, soccer, and crosscountry; men's baseball and golf, and women's volleyball.
+Intercollegiate sports offered are men's and women's basketball, soccer, cross-country and golf; men's baseball, and women's volleyball.
 The college is a member of the NCCAA which enables the students to compete with other schools having quality programs.
-The Lois DeLany Gymnatorium houses two full basketball courts and a racquetball court, weight room, a classroom, and the offices of the athletic staff.
+The Lois DeLany Gymnatorium houses two full basketball courts and a handball court, weight room, along with a classroom, and the offices of the athletic staff.
 On campus are fields for soccer and baseball.